lcy-seso/tilefusion-docs/docs/design/core_concepts.md

   Fig 3: The TensorCore register tile layout.
 </div>

 Shown in Figure 3, the `BaseTileRowMajor` and `BaseTileColumnMajor` are specialized layouts designed for Tensor Core MMA operations.
 These register layouts combine a BaseTileMatrixLayout with a matrix layout.
-The rule here is that **arbitrary nested composability isn’t supported; composition can only be performed once**.
+The rule here is that **arbitrary nested composability isn't supported; composition can only be performed once**.

 ### TileIterator